trinistr/dicey/README.md

 Thanks to the efforts of Ruby developers, you can run full **Dicey** online!
 1. Head over to the prepared [RunRuby page](https://runruby.dev/gist/476679a55c24520782613d9ceb89d9a3).
 2. Make sure that "*-main.rb*" is open.
 3. Input arguments between "ARGUMENTS" lines, separated by spaces.
-Refer to [Usage / CLI](#usage--cli-command-line) section.
+Refer to [Usage: CLI](#usage-cli-command-line) section.
 4. Click "**Run code**" button below the editor.
 5. Results will be printed to the "Logs" tab.

 If familiar with Ruby, you can also use **RunRuby** to explore the API.
-Refer to [Usage / API](#usage--api) section for documentation.
+Refer to [Usage: API](#usage-api) section for documentation.

 ## Installation